 -And, perhaps most importantly, it’s perceived as highly personal

 But that last point can also be a problem.
-Since SMS messages arrive where personal texts from families and friends do, the medium is inherently is more personal than email, print, or mobile ads.
+Since SMS messages arrive where personal texts from families and friends do, the medium is inherently is more personal than email marketing, print, or mobile ads.
 Add onto that the growing amount of data marketers have on hand to tailor messages to each subscribers and you can run into some issues with overly familiar, overly intrusive SMS marketing.

 With this in mind, it’s crucial that SMS campaigns never make potential customers feel as though their privacy is being invaded, or that marketers are overstaying their welcome.
 And part of avoiding issues with overstepping the bounds of personalization starts with adhering to the appropriate rules and regulations, including.